The Prime Minister of Canada

 The prime minister is responsible for making the sort of everyday decisions that are required to manage the large Canadian government, including decisions involving the hiring of other government officials (see below), assigning projects to the various departments of the bureaucracy, and representing the government of Canada in its interaction with provincial and local governments, as well as the governments of other countries.

 To help with these tasks, the prime minister appoints a cabinet of other members of parliament.
-Though the cabinet as a collective is constitutionally required to make certain decisions, in practice it’s the PM who decides “what cabinet has decided.”
-Because the cabinet is so big these days, most modern prime ministers will only have a close relationship with a couple of the most powerful cabinet ministers, usually the minister of finance, minister of foreign affairs and minister of justice, with whom he’ll work closely in developing the country’s most important legislation and policies.
+Each cabinet minister has authority in a different specific realm of government, such as finance, foreign relations, healthcare, and so on.
+The prime minister’s cabinet is quite big these days, usually 30 people or more, so the cabinet is also split into many smaller cabinet committees to deal with overlapping areas of concern.
+The cabinet as a collective is also constitutionally required to make certain decisions, though in practice it’s the PM who decides “what cabinet has decided.”
 In addition to their formal cabinet, most PMs will also have a large staff of advisers who often hold just as much — if not more — power over the PM’s agenda.
 Staffers of this sort, who run what is known as the Prime Minister’s Office, or PMO, include people like the prime minister’s chief of staff, press secretary, communications advisers, lawyers, and other non-politicians who have earned his loyalty and trust.

 The Prime Minister’s Cabinet